It has 500 years of history — going back to the 1520s when Giovanni da Verrazzano became the first European to explore our “Jersey Shore.”

 “After the Equinotial, off Sandy Hook.”
 Painting by Francis A. Silva, 1879.

 Rodman Gun at Fort Hancock on Sandy Hook, 1970s.
 The post chapel is in the background.
 The gun was developed by General Thomas Rodman for use in the Civil War.
-It weight 115,00 pounds with a 20-inch muzzle.
+It was 115,00 pounds with a 20-inch muzzle.

 Sandy Hook Lighthouse (r) in operation at night, August 2021 (Eric Thacke Photo).
 It’s the nation’s oldest operating lighthouse.